jckuri/edge_cameras/README.md

 # Edge Cameras for Detecting Human Presence

-### Project Category
+### Project Category: Safety
-Safety

 ### Project's Story: Conception, Motivation, and Execution

-This project was conceived when we, Jacqueline and I, were brain storming about the final project of the Intel Edge AI Scholarship.
+This project was conceived when we, Jacqueline and I, were brain-storming about the final project of the Intel Edge AI Scholarship <https://www.udacity.com/scholarships/intel-edge-ai-scholarship>.

-Semantic Segmentation for Self-Driving Cars with OpenVINO <https://youtu.be/Urph3UHLivY>
+**Semantic Segmentation for Self-Driving Cars with OpenVINO <https://youtu.be/Urph3UHLivY>**

 ### INSTALLATION INSTRUCTIONS AND COMMANDS

+There are 2 ways to execute this project:
+- via Udacity workspaces (the easy way);
+- and by installing the OpenVINO toolkit in your computer (the hard way).

 Google Drive folder "edge_cameras" <https://drive.google.com/open?id=1NnT8Fcu6XCKArtrCTb35iVgBYLS4PxFU>